 Engagement in scholarship and undergraduate research is the highest realization of student learning.
 I am currently working with one honor’s thesis student, and two other undergraduates through the Undergraduate Research Apprentice Program (URAP).
 Previous students have presented their work at regional conferences.
 If you are interested in working with me, please send me an email.

-Recreational Interests: One of the best things about field botany is that it is an "excuse" to travel to wonderful natural areas.
-I enjoy virtually anything that will get me outside: biking, hiking, backpacking, cross country skiing, paddle sports, conservation work projects, and gardening.
-I also enjoy cooking and do-it-yourself projects, and since moving out to California I have taken up home brewing.
+One of the best parts of being a field botanist is the opportunity to work in beautiful natural areas.
+I enjoy virtually anything that will get me outside: biking, hiking, backpacking, cross-country skiing, paddle sports, conservation work projects and gardening.
+I also enjoy cooking, do-it-yourself projects, and contemplating the interplay between science and religion historically, and in modern society.
+Since moving out to California I have also taken up homebrewing.

-In the summer of 2012 I worked for Wilderness Canoe Base a backcountry canoe guide in the Boundary Waters of northern Minnesota teaching wilderness canoeing, camping, and leadership skills to mostly middle and high schoolers.
-I am always looking forward to my next trip into the Northwoods, but in the meantime I live there vicariously through the writings of Sigurd Olsen.
+Before moving to California, I worked briefly as a professional canoe guide in the Boundary Waters of northern Minnesota.
+I taught wilderness camping, canoeing, natural history, and leadership skills to a diverse array of people, but mostly middle and high schoolers.
+I’m always looking forward to my next trip to the northwoods.